OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL 1.4.0-1.md

 * fixing combination of OFFSET[XYZ] and CZERO,
 * output the reference particle trajectory of every dipole,
 * adding general multipole field,
-* !BoundaryGeometry: Bugfix in computing triangle normals,
+* BoundaryGeometry: Bugfix in computing triangle normals,
 * fixing calculation of external fields for output,
 * prevent access to memory that isn't allocated,
 * properly freeing memory,